 Which Port to Catch Your Greece Ferry

-Athens has three ports in which ferries leave from, Piraeus, Lavrio and Rafina.
+Athens has three ports from which ferries leave, Piraeus, Lavrio, and Rafina.
 The issue with this is that not all islands are served by each port.
 For example, to get to Kea, you will have to leave from Lavrio.
 If you are booking your own ferry tickets, then I recommend using FerryHopper.
 It is straightforward and will give you indirect routes as well as direct routes.
 If you are booking your tickets through an agent, make sure to check which port you are leaving from before you set out for your ferry as they are far apart and you will miss your ferry.

 Getting On and Off